 We aspire to provide the best quality projection possible but will not be held liable for any failure in the technical quality of the projection, nor will fees be refunded in any such case.

 Screenings are scheduled during the Festival at the discretion of euro shorts.
 While every effort will be made to adhere to the published schedule, We reserve the right to make changes at any time for any reason.

-No film may be withdrawn from the festival programme after its selection, and no film may be screened outside the festival venue during the Festival and before its official presentation without the approval of euro shorts.
+No film may be withdrawn from the festival programme after its selection, and no film may be screened in London during the Festival and before its official presentation without the approval of euro shorts.